stephenlf/rs-aoc-learn/book_text/src/Intro/Getting Started.md

 2) Focus on instructive solutions over good solutions.
 3) Parse our inputs programmatically.
 No hard coding solutions.

+With few exceptions, I will only be providing tutorials for part 1 of each challenge puzzle.
+This is because solving part 2 usually requires tweaking the algorithms developed in part 1, which doesn't require learning any new Rust.

 ## Getting started

 For licensing reasons, I won't be copying the Advent of Code 2022 (AoC) problems wholesale into this book, so you will need an AoC account to follow along.
 Make an account [on the website](https://adventofcode.com/).